nagibyro/til/postgres/migration_locks.md

 The reason for this is because while the migration tries to acquire it's lock.
 It also stops other transactions (other background process or web requests) from working on table its trying to modify.
-But if you have other processes with long running transactions the migration will not be able to run but it'll prevent other things from running while it waits.
-So in my experince migrations cause outages for two main reasons:
+However, if you have other processes which have long running transactions, then the migration will not be able to run and it will prevent other processes from running while it waits on the long running transaction to complete.
+In my experince migrations cause outages for two main reasons:

 1. The migration runs acquires a lock and it has a lot of work to do, rewriting an index or writing data to a new column etc...